A long word about security….

 There remains, however a threat which plagues Enterprises.
 It is the internal threat posed by Fraud.
 The criminal actions of a person or people otherwise authorised to use an ordering and financial system may be detected and virtually eliminated by imposing certain restrictions, checks and balances in a system.
 Thus organisations use Internal Auditing to verify transactions, in particular their appropriateness and authenticity.
 However it has still been the domain of certain Technical Employees and System Administrators to have access to the entire database (Superusers).
 The use of Block Chains, an idea originating with Bitcoin, the “crypto-currency”, removes the possibility of anyone at all editing the database of transactions on the “Blocks”.
 Thus a financial transaction journal (for example) running on a BlockChain is completely immutable.
-You have to perform corrections via the normal (internally and externally auditable) accounting processes.
+You have to perform any corrections via the normal (internally and externally auditable) accounting processes.

-Please note that these new Enterprise-Ready versions of BlockChain technology do not require intensive data algorithms or schemes to “pay-off” the effort to create trusted Block records, as is the case with BitCoin (and Ethereum) networks.
+Please note that these new Enterprise-Ready versions of BlockChain technology do not require intensive data algorithms or schemes to “pay-off” the effort (paying “miners” in digital currency) to create trusted Block records, as is the case with BitCoin (and Ethereum) networks.
 This is because all our BlockChain members and users have verified and authenticated real Identities, whereas anonymity is preserved with BitCoin transactions by design.
 The Hyperledger Project Blockchain which we use is called a “Permissioned Blockchain”.
 There are also other benefits in BlockChains relating to ‘Smart Contracts’ and the capacity for automated multi-party Validation of Transactions.
 IT Cloud Solutions Australia uses IBM BlockChains.

 IT Cloud Solutions Australia also employs other standard methods such as ensuring separation of Order and Requisitions functions from Accounts Payable functions, as well as other safeguards against internal fraud.